 In the case of ResNet models, there are three variations differing in the number of layers.
-We have chainer.links.ResNet50, chainer.links.ResNet101, and chainer.links.ResNet152 models with easy parameter loading feature.
+We have chainer.links.ResNet101Layers, and chainer.links.ResNet152Layers models with easy parameter loading feature.
 ResNet's pre-trained parameters are not available for direct downloading, so you need to download the weight from the author's web page first, and then place it into the dir \$CHAINER_DATSET_ROOT/pfnet/chainer/models or your favorite place.
 Once the preparation is finished, the usage is the same as VGG16: